 Virtual Soundcheck & Export tools - when in main screen - an export function is now available to export a complete recording from any file format like \.wav, \.W64 or \.caf to \.wav format.
 This can be done to both a single multitrack file or been split by track/channel to separate wav files.
 See button "Separate tracks".
 Note - free storage space is needed on the same drive as the original file.

-You can read and store exports to any directory on the same storage device.
+You can read and store exports to any directory on the same storage device or other attached drives.
+Just check that you have enough of free storage space, before executing any export tasks.